 As well as the files that you create, your computer has a number of files which are needed by the system for it to work properly.
-If these important system files are changed improperly they can cause various things to break, so they are protected from changes by default.
+If these important system files are changed incorrectly they can cause various things to break, so they are protected from changes by default.
 Certain applications also modify important parts of the system, and so are also protected.

 What does “super user” mean?

-Why are admin privileges useful?
+Why are administrative privileges useful?

-Only certain trusted users should be allowed to have admin privileges.
-This prevents other users from messing with the computer and doing things like uninstalling applications that you need, installing applications that you don't want, or changing important files.
+Only certain trusted users should be allowed to have administrative privileges.
+This prevents other users from messing with the computer and doing things like uninstalling applications that you need, installing applications that you don’t want, or changing important files.
 This is useful from a security standpoint.